Most frequent questions and answers

 Eyebrows, eyeliner, and lip liner will generally take from an hour to an hour and a half to complete.
 A full lip procedure can take up to two and a half hours.
 Keep in mind this includes approximately twenty minutes to fully anesthetize the area.

 We have three different price options per procedure, depending on the level of expertise of the microblading and permanent makeup artist you select.
-Please visit our pricing page for the full list of procedures and their corresponding cost.
+Please visit particular service page for the full list of procedures and their corresponding cost.

 Microblading and permanent makeup procedures ofter require followup touch-up appointments.
 The touch-up appointment is a fine tuning session to make any adjustments that may be needed or desired to the shape, fullness, and color.